Free for All (TV series)

-Free for All is an American animated sitcom created by Randall Brett Merhar for Showtime.
-The series, set in Colorado, follows the day-to-day life of Johnny Jenkins, an innocent 19-year-old college student who has to deal with a bitter, cigarette smoking grandmother and a coarse, sometimes-violent, alcoholic father, in a rather dysfunctional family while his friend, Clay, is living large with the settlement money he got from suing a taco restaurant for personal injuries.
+Free for All is an American animated sitcom created by Randall Brett Merhar and developed by Merriwether Williams for Showtime.
+The series, set in Colorado, follows the day-to-day life of Johnny Jenkins, an innocent 19-year-old college student who has to deal with a bitter, cigarette-smoking grandmother and a coarse, sometimes-violent, alcoholic father, in a rather dysfunctional family while his friend, Clay, is living large with the settlement money he got from suing a taco restaurant for personal injuries.

 The show was developed for television by Merriwether Williams, the head writer for the first three seasons of SpongeBob SquarePants.
-The show lasted for only seven episodes that aired over the summer of 2003, the last ending on a cliff-hanger.
-Despite favorable to mixed reviews from critics, the show had very low ratings, due to poor promotion and basing the series on an already-unsuccessful property.
+The show lasted for only seven episodes that aired over the summer of 2003, the last ending on a cliffhanger.
+Despite favorable to mixed reviews from critics, the show had very low ratings due to poor promotion.
 Showtime canceled the animated series shortly after the last episode aired.
-Though the series is now considered "obscure" and no DVD release has been planned for it, the entire series is legally available on iTunes and Amazon.com.

-In America, the series was rated TV-MA for explicit sexual content, including nudity and scenes of sexual intercourse (S), extremely offensive language (L), and adult content (AD on Showtime's content warning screen).
+It was later released on iTunes and Amazon.com.